Wednesday 29 June, 2016 13.00 EDT

 Truvada is available as tablets, each containing 200 mg FTC and 300 mg tenofovir.
 The standard adult dose of Truvada is one tablet daily, with or without food, in combination with other anti-HIV medications.
 When used as part of a package of HIV prevention tools, the standard dose of Truvada is one tablet once daily, taken every day.
 All medications should always be taken as prescribed and directed.

 Truvada is licensed in Canada for the treatment of HIV infection in adults, in combination with other anti-HIV drugs.
+In February 2016, Health Canada also licensed Truvada for HIV prevention when used as part of a package of HIV prevention tools.
 Your doctor can tell you more about the availability and coverage of Truvada in your region.
 CATIE’s online module Federal, Provincial and Territorial Drug Access Programs also contains information about Canadian drug coverage.

 Essig M, Duval X, Kaied FA, et al. Is phosphatemia the best tool to monitor renal tenofovir toxicity?
 Journal of Acquired Immune Deficiency Syndromes 2007;46(2):256-258.